 (b) where interest is claimed under section 35A of the Supreme Court Act 19812 or section 69 of the County Courts Act 19843, the rate is no higher than the rate of interest payable on judgment debts at the date when the claim form was issued; and

-(c) the claimant’s request for judgment includes a calculation of the interest claimed for the period from the date up to which interest was stated to be calculated in the claim form to the date of the request for judgment.
+(c) the claimant’s request for judgment includes a calculation of interest from the date up to which interest was calculated in the claim form up to the date of the request for judgment.

 (2) In any case where paragraph (1) does not apply, judgment will be for an amount of interest to be decided by the court.